steindevices/ESP32-LyraT-DSP/README.md

 ## Do I need anything else for this project?

 You'll need two micro-USB power supply cables, as well as two stereo 3.5 mm audio cables.
 The former are used to power the DSP - a 1A 5V supply should be fine - and to interface with the ESP32 chip for uploads.
 Once the firmware has been uploaded the first time, you will be able to program the board over WiFi through the Arduino OTA interface, and will only need one cable for power after that.
-The two stereo cables are used to connect the DSP to an input source (e.g. receiver) and an output amplifier.
-If you want, you can also add an optional display to the DSP to show what it is doing.
+The two stereo cables are used to connect the board AUX input to a stereo source (e.g. receiver) and the board's HEADPHONE stereo output to an amplifier.

+Optionally, you can also add a display to the DSP to show what it is doing.
 I have coded for a small 0.91" OLED that can readily be purchased on Amazon and will provide additional details on how to add it on request.

 ## I've built projects with the ESP8266 before.
 How does the ESP32 differ?